minetest-mods/gauges/README.md

 ## Version compatibility

-Gauges is currently primarily tested with Minetest 5.1.0 and 0.4.17.
-It may or may not work with newer or older versions.
-Issues arising in versions older than 5.0.0 will generally not be fixed.
+Gauges is currently support Minetest 5.0+ and 0.4.17+.
+This does not work with older versions.
+Issues arising in versions older than 5.0 will generally not be fixed.

 ## License